mediocregopher/radix/README.md

 If you make contributions to the project, please follow the guidelines below:

 *  Maximum line-width is 110 characters.
-*  Run "gofmt -tabs=true -tabwidth=4" for any Go code before committing.
+*  Run "gofmt -tabs=true -tabwidth=4 -w redis/" before pushing your code from your repository.
 *  Any copyright notices, etc. should not be put in any files containing program code to avoid clutter.
    Place them in separate files instead.
 *  Avoid commenting trivial or otherwise obvious code.